Capitalization Rate (Cap Rate) Calculator

 Frequently Asked Questions

-Q: What is considered a good cap rate for commercial property in 2026?
+Q: What is a good cap rate for commercial property?

-A: Generally, a cap rate falling between 5% and 10% is standard across diversified commercial markets.
-Highly stable Class A premium properties in core metropolitan zones often trade at compressed cap rates of 3% to 5%.
-High-risk, value-add properties or investments in tertiary markets often yield higher cap rates of 8% to 12% to compensate for structural risks.
+A: Generally 5% to 10% is standard.
+Class A premium properties in metropolitan zones trade at 3-5%.
+High-risk, value-add properties in tertiary markets often yield 8-12% to compensate for structural risks.

-Q: Does a standard cap rate calculation incorporate mortgage financing costs?
+Q: Does cap rate include mortgage financing costs?

-A: No. Cap rate is intentionally calculated on a property's operational cash performance completely independent of debt or mortgage financing.
-This allows investors to compare the intrinsic yield potential of multiple real estate assets fairly, regardless of whether a buyer uses 100% cash or heavy institutional leverage.
+A: No. Cap rate measures property performance independent of debt or financing.
+This allows investors to compare intrinsic yield potential fairly, regardless of whether buyer uses cash or leverage.

-Q: How does cap rate structurally differ from Cash-on-Cash (CoC) Return?
+Q: How does cap rate differ from Cash-on-Cash Return?

-A: Cap rate utilizes the property's total purchase price or market value as its denominator, measuring pure asset productivity.
-Cash-on-Cash Return uses only your actual out-of-pocket cash equity (your down payment and closing costs) as the denominator, making CoC a superior metric for measuring personal wealth compounding when using a mortgage.
+A: Cap rate uses total purchase price as denominator, measuring pure asset productivity.
+Cash-on-Cash uses only your actual cash equity (down payment + closing costs), making it better for measuring personal returns when using a mortgage.

-Q: Why do baseline cap rates vary dramatically across different cities?
+Q: Why do cap rates vary across different cities?

-A: Cap rates mirror regional market demand, economic stability, and localized risk profiles.
-High-demand global cities experience intense investor competition, driving property prices up and cap rates down because buyers accept lower immediate yields in exchange for asset safety and long-term capital appreciation.
+A: Cap rates mirror regional demand, economic stability, and risk profiles.
+High-demand cities have intense competition driving prices up and cap rates down, as buyers accept lower yields for asset safety and appreciation.